YuanYouYuan/7688-note/ch2-application-with-bluemix/dialog-robot.md

 ### Congigure the USB sound card.

-First log in to 7688 and type following commands in tty.
+First, log in 7688 and type following commands in tty.

 Install usb audio driver.